robstoll/atrium/README.md

 - Whether the expected size was correct or not (`✘ ▶ size:` was `4`, we expected it, `to be: 2` -- see also [Property Assertions](#property-assertions))
 - and last but not least, mismatches or additional entries as further clue (`❗❗ additional entries detected`).

-:heart_eyes: I am pretty sure you are going to love this feature as well.
+:heart_eyes: We are pretty sure you are going to love this feature as well.
 Please star Atrium if you like using it.

 <details>